alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/04_using_dsvm.partial.md

 ### {{gift}} Install R and python packages

-There are local copies of the `PyPI` and `CRAN` package repositories available within the Turing SRE.
+There are local copies of the `PyPI` and `CRAN` package repositories available within the SRE.
 You can install packages you need from these copies in the usual way, for example `pip install` and `packages.install` for Python and R respectively.

 ```{caution}